Herald and Heart's hat and cap care tips

 - Panama and straw hats are best stored in a hat box, away from direct sunlight.

-Herald and Heart sells the Borges and Scott rollable Panama.
-These hats are designed to be rolled and stored in tubes for easy travelling.
+Herald and Heart sells rollable Panamas - these hats are designed to be rolled and stored in tubes for easy travelling.

 - Using clean hands, turn the complete brim down